Great to have you here, Rush Limbaugh, talking fast.

 Guess who's most likely to strategically default on mortgages?

-The rich, and the richer you are, the smaller your heart.
+And the richer you are, the smaller your heart.

-You got money.
+You got money?

 You have no compassion.

-I told you yesterday, did I not?
+I told you yesterday, did I not get ready for this onslaught?

 I told you it's going to be relentless and unstopping.